-The main function of the prostate is to produce semen, the milky fluid that transports sperm.
-Sperm is produced in the testicles, which also produce the main male hormone testosterone.
-Testosterone stimulates the growth and function of the prostate during puberty, as well as the production of prostatic fluid for semen.
+The main function of the prostate is to produce fluid for the semen, the milky fluid in which sperm swims.
+Sperm is produced in the testicles, which also make the main male hormone testosterone.
+During puberty, testosterone stimulates the growth and function of the prostate, and helps with the production of fluid for semen.

-During sexual climax (orgasm), the muscles of the prostate contract to push the semen through the urethra and out through the penis.
+During sexual climax (orgasm), the muscles of the prostate tighten to push the semen through the urethra and out through the penis (ejaculation).
 The urethra also carries urine, a waste product made by the kidneys and stored in the bladder.
-When the penis is erect during sexual intercourse, the flow of urine is blocked from the urethra, allowing only semen to be ejaculated at orgasm.
+When the penis is erect during sexual intercourse, the flow of urine is blocked from the urethra, ensuring that it is only semen that is ejaculated in an orgasm.

 Where is the prostate located?

 The prostate is located directly beneath the bladder and in front of the rectum.
-Because the upper portion of the urethra passes through the prostate, if the gland becomes enlarged it can obstruct the passage of urine or semen through the urethra.
+The urethra passes through the prostate, so if the prostate becomes enlarged, it can keep urine or semen from passing through the urethra.

 What is prostate cancer?

 Prostate cancer is the most common cancer in men, and the second leading cause of cancer death among men in the U.S. More than 180,000 men in the U.S. will be diagnosed with prostate cancer this year, and more than 40,000 will die of the disease.
 Eighty percent of men who reach age 80 have prostate cancer.